Currently, six consultants and two registrars provide a secondary care rheumatology service to residents of central Manchester.

 All consultants offer general rheumatology clinics and see the full spectrum of rheumatic conditions.

-• Dedicated rapid access Early Inflammatory Arthritis Clinics (waiting time <3 weeks) for patients suspected of developing inflammatory arthritis
+• Dedicated rapid access Early Inflammatory Arthritis Clinics for patients suspected of developing inflammatory arthritis

 • Access to musculoskeletal ultrasound within the department